 Note: These are the Live + Same Day Ratings which include “live” viewing plus delayed DVR viewing, up until 3am local time that same night.
 Ratings marked with an “*” are the fast affiliate ratings and will be updated with the Live+SD numbers when they are made available.
 Typically, networks get paid for C+3 ratings which includes DVR viewing within three days of the original airing when commercials are watched.
 Those numbers are rarely released to the press.

 What do you think?
 Do you still like The Big Bang Theory TV series?
-Do you think there should be a season 11?
+Do you expect it to continue beyond season 12, or end there?